rlucente-se-jboss/osx-ose-install/README.md

 -----------------------

 You can save some time by simply downloading a pre-built disk image.
-The one that I've created is available here:
+The one that I've created is available here (access is restricted):

     https://drive.google.com/drive/folders/0BxHotDs3XvN1fkUwNlVad0dVeGU0ZzBGa1gwRjdVLW1SUDQ3SEh1elF4eTY4X2lWUDJZb28